qq1113009723/listmail-doc/docs/docs/content/en/configuration.md

 app:
     volumes:
       - type: volume
-        source: listmail-uploads
+        source: stmails-uploads
-        target: /listmail/uploads
+        target: /stmails/uploads

 volumes:
-  listmail-uploads:
+  stmails-uploads:
 ```

 !!! note

-    This volume is managed by `docker` itself, and you can see find the host path with `docker volume inspect listmail_listmail-uploads`.
+    This volume is managed by `docker` itself, and you can see find the host path with `docker volume inspect stmails_stmails-uploads`.

 #### Using bind mounts